carlotatrx/dataprep/readme.md

 The pressure data are, presumably, in inches of mercury.
 I converted to hPa using $1013.25 * ( P_{inHg} / 29.92)$.
 It might not be the proper conversion (I couldn't find what the units were, but since I'll assimilate anomalies, it won't matter too much anyway).

+`🔴 To ask for: ` `Ylitornio_ta_daily.tsv` from Peter is very different from Stefan.
+This is how different they are:

 ### Zwanenburg

 Did arithmetic daily means of pressure, same issue as London and Paris above, as same source.
 How were the temperatures from KNMI extracted?